kmj1995kr/TIL/notes/intro_to_docker.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![Screen Shot 2020-09-14 at 11.19.59 AM](/Users/minji/Desktop/Screen Shot 2020-09-14 at 11.19.59 AM.png) | ![Screen Shot 2020-09-14 at 11.20.28 AM](/Users/minji/Desktop/Screen Shot 2020-09-14 at 11.20.28 AM.png) |

+Containers

+- Has to be unique - can't make a new container with the same name,

 #### Immutable Infrastructure